 Want to go further than Southeast Asia?
 Check out 5 of the best tropical destinations for couples.

 Another vacay, another island.
 If you’re a beach lover, you’ve definitely got to cross Koh Lanta off the list, and there are few accommodations in the area that can match Layana Resort & Spa.
 The 5-star resort beckons with the breezy palm trees and golden sands of Long Beach and world-famous Thai hospitality.

 The resort has 57 luxurious and spacious guestrooms, suites and villas at your disposal.
 If you’re really looking to indulge, consider booking La Maison, a lavish villa with its own walled grounds and a large private pool.
 Don’t miss out on the spectacular sunsets, as the sun sinks into the horizon over the Andaman Sea amid vivid splashes of reds, oranges and purples.

-If you’re in need of some TLC, check out the award-winning Linger Longer Spa, which offers a magical blend of relaxing spa treatments from the East and the West.
+If you’re in need of some TLC (tender loving care), check out the award-winning Linger Longer Spa, which offers a magical blend of relaxing spa treatments from the East and the West.
 Cleanse your body inside and out at the Salt Spa, which reproduces the therapeutic microclimate of natural salt caves.

 4. Villa Samadhi | Malaysia

 Set right in the heart of Malaysia’s capital Kuala Lumpur, Villa Samadhi is a complete contrast from the bustling world outside its walls.
 Guests can choose to either remain within the serene sanctuary or they can explore the city’s exciting attractions nearby.

 The villas were inspired by traditional Malay village homes, made from salvaged timber, bamboo and surrounded by plenty of greenery.
 No villa is the same, each equipped with a mix of different features and facilities, such as plunge pools, patios and kitchenettes.